Nuosis/invoice_line_cost_detection/docs/USER_FLOWS.md

 The main workflow for invoice processing using the modern CLI system.
 Users can run the tool without arguments for interactive mode, or use specific commands for direct operations.
 The system automatically initializes the database and provides comprehensive parts-based validation.

 ### Processing Flow
-The core invoice processing workflow showing how the system extracts PDF data using PDFProcessor, validates against the parts database using ValidationEngine, handles unknown parts through SimplePartDiscoveryService, and generates reports using SimpleReportGenerator.
+The core invoice processing workflow showing how the system extracts PDF data using PDFProcessor, validates against the parts database using ValidationEngine, handles unknown parts through SimplePartDiscoveryService (always in interactive mode), and generates reports using SimpleReportGenerator.

 ### Parts Management Flow
 Comprehensive workflow for managing the parts database through the `parts` command group.
 Includes operations for adding, listing, updating, deleting, importing, exporting, and bulk operations on parts data stored in the SQLite database.